menisadi/menisadi.github.io/_posts/2025-12-01-spotifyvslastfm.md

 if I rank both lists, do the positions line up?
 If we number the songs somehow, will the resulting lists of numbers move up and down together, even if not at the same speed?

-Here it landed at -0.201.
+Here it landed at **0.726**.
-Negative means the rank orders tilt against each other - when Spotify says "high," Last.fm often says "mid" or "low."
+That’s a fairly strong positive correlation: when Spotify ranks a song high, Last.fm usually ranks it high too, and low tends to go with low.
-It’s not a perfect inversion, but it shows order disagreements even among the shared songs.
+It’s not perfect-there are still clear local mismatches like "Sunset"-but Spearman is already telling us that, on the whole, the two rankings move in the same direction.

 ### The ML-flavored: Edit Distance